 Dr Christoph Riechmann, Director in Frontier’s Energy practice, presented at the European Utility Week in Paris on sector coupling and its implications for the future gas market.

-In his presentation Christoph pointed out that green and low carbon gases, partly produced from renewable electricity can support decarbonisation efficiently as they can address its three key challenges:
+In his Christoph pointed out that green and low carbon gases, partly produced from renewable electricity can support decarbonisation efficiently as they can address its three key challenges:

 - use of sustainable renewable supply;